 In line with normal practice, the actuary has used estimated data, including pensionable pay, based on 9 months' data, grossed up to 12 months.
 We identified there was a difference of £9.1m between the actuary's estimate of annual pensionable pay used to calculate the service cost for the year, and the actual pensionable pay for the Council for 2018/19.
 In part this was due to the estimated figures including one month of pay prior to the transfer of staff to Birmingham Children's Trust.
-Our work in this area is still in progress.
+If actual pensionable pay had been used, we estimate that the current service cost and the pension liability would be £3.2m lower than the figures estimated by the actuary.
 We are satisfied that given the nature of the estimate, this is reasonable and the discrepancy does not indicate a risk of material misstatement.